florencex5/Hard_Commodities/analysis_and_methodology/The_interconnectedness_new.md

             * Inflation, as reflected by the CPI, drives commodity prices in futures markets, influencing costs and market sentiment.
 In turn, the essential role of hard commodities in infrastructure and renewable technologies feeds back into consumer prices.
 Climate-related policies further complicate this dynamic, introducing additional factors—such as various market indicators—that influence the interconnectedness between hard commodities and economic conditions.
         * **Variability in CPI and PCE**
             * Over the past decade, headline CPI, core CPI, and PCE have exhibited similar trends, particularly during the COVID-19 pandemic, when they displayed a distinct “bump” pattern.
 However, Energy CPI stands out due to its significantly higher volatility, with a variance of 198.655 compared to headline CPI’s 5.252.
-            * Within the Energy CPI category, Energy CPI—which includes gasoline (all types) and fuel oil—is the most volatile component, accounting for approximately 268.13% of the total Energy CPI variance.
+            * Within the Energy CPI category, Energy Commodities CPI—which includes gasoline (all types) and fuel oil—is the most volatile component, accounting for approximately 268.13% of the total Energy CPI variance.
 Notably, Energy Commodities CPI recorded a negative annual percentage change of -1.279% in February 2023, plunging further to -26.925% in June 2023.
 Although it rebounded slightly by November 2024 to -8.458%, energy commodities remained negative throughout most of 2024, reflecting prolonged oversupply or weakened demand.
         * **Headline CPI vs. Copper and Aluminum Prices (Past Decade)**
             * The comparison with headline CPI is initiated for two primary reasons.
 First, headline CPI captures a broad spectrum of price changes across the economy.
 Second, despite the increased fluctuation that comes from its inclusion of energy and food prices, the strong correlation between energy prices and hard commodity prices makes headline CPI an appropriate starting point for analyzing the broader economic implications.
             * When headline CPI is integrated with copper and aluminum prices, strong positive correlations emerge: 0.735 for copper and 0.830 for aluminum.
 These values suggest that as commodity prices increase, headline CPI tends to rise correspondingly.
 However, this relationship presents contradictions.
 While rising CPI typically reduces purchasing power and curtails demand, simultaneous increases in commodity prices often signal heightened demand—implying the influence of additional factors.These inconsistencies underline the complexity of CPI and commodity price dynamics in a climate-driven world.
 Variables such as stock market performance, influenced by advancements like AI, may also play a critical role in shaping these interconnections.